exercism/cpp/concepts/functions/introduction.md

 ```

 The return type is explicitly not part of the type signature and you will get compilation errors if you have two functions that only differ in their return type.
-The compiler will complain because it is not clear, which of the two should be used.
+The compiler will complain because it is not clear which of the two should be used.

 ## Default arguments